Pepperdine Law's Master of Dispute Resolution (MDR) is available for students looking to work in a variety of law and non-law areas.

 MDR students have access to over 51 different dispute resolution courses, including several dispute resolution clinics and externships.
 Students can take courses in a variety of topics varying from specialized areas to psychology oriented courses.

-Due to its commitment to access to education, the Straus Institute has traditionally offered generous scholarships to students based on merit and need and we are proud to continue to offer scholarships through 2019.
+Due to its commitment to access to education, the Straus Institute has traditionally offered generous scholarships to students based on merit and need.
 All students are considered for partial scholarships at the point of application without any additional documentation needed.
-In addition, the Straus Institute offers one full-tuition scholarship per academic year.

 World's Largest Conflict Resolution Library